rbtnn/vim-winsbar/README.md

 # vim-winsbar

-This plugin provides to show a window's scrollbar.
+This plugin provides that each window has a scrollbar.

 ![](https://raw.githubusercontent.com/rbtnn/vim-winsbar/master/winsbar.gif)